Have a healthy start to the day with these breakfast waffles inspired by Brazilian cheese puffs!

 By 1822 Emperor Pedro I declared Brazil’s independence with Portugal and the evidence of old Colonial with new is evident throughout the City, who’s ports served as the Capital for the gold, coffee and diamond trade.
 It wasn’t until 1960 that the Capital was moved to Brasilia, a more central location.
 The tour ended here at the Cathedral of Saint Sebastian.
 Finished in 1979, it looks rather like a Mayan pyramid amongst the mix of Colonial and more modern structures.

 A note on security: it wasn’t as bad as we’d heard.
-Like any big city, you do need to be streetwise: don’t wear a watch or jewellery or walk around with cameras on show, and stay clear of the dodgy areas at night.
+Like any big city, you do need to be streetwise: don’t wear a watch or jewellery or walk around with cameras on show, and stay clear of any dodgy areas at night (or darkly lit areas).
+Take cabs at night!
 In preparation for the 2016 Olympics, the police have tightened security and gone through a major project to pacify the favelas (shanty towns) and with police presence around the city, we felt safe.
 Just be practical and in areas in the North East, know where you’re going otherwise take a taxi.

 Antoine had to talk sweetly to get me up Sugar Loaf Mountain.
 With vertigo, you can imagine why I’d be scared just looking at this picture.
 I still can’t believe I did it!
 There are two cable cars.
 The first takes you to the flatter, Urca Mountain, and from there you are whisked up by second cable car (some mountaineers decided to brave it up the only other way) up 400m.
 My secret was to stay in the middle and not look out of the window.
 There is a lot more room up there than you think to walk around, believe me!